24 APR 2025

 Why use pallets?

-Where to find free wood pallets
+Where can I find free wood pallets?

 Safety tips before starting